-The 'trunk/Scripts' directory exists to organize the trunk development line of 'centos-art.sh' automation script.
-The 'centos-art.sh' script standardizes tasks you need to do frequently inside CentOS Artwork Repository.
+The 'trunk/Scripts/Bash' directory exists to organize the trunk development line of 'centos-art.sh' automation script.
+The 'centos-art.sh' script standardizes frequent tasks inside your working copy of CentOS Artwork Repository.

 The best way to understand 'centos-art.sh' automation script is studying its source code.
 However, as start point, you may prefer to read an introductory resume before diving into the source code details.